eclipse-thingweb/playground/packages/json-spell-checker/README.md

 Limitations:

--   There is limited nested spell checking.
-Some of the $ref definitions can be nested infinitely, therefore spell checking stops at the first detection of recursive nesting.
+-   There is limited nested spell-checking.
+Some of the $ref definitions can be nested infinitely.
+Therefore, spell-checking stops when recursive nesting is first detected.
--   This tool mainly developed for Thing Descriptions.
-Even though it can be used for all JSON Schemas, it may not cover all the rules of a schema.
-For example 'if, else, then' rule of Open API schema is not supported yet but this functionality could be added in the future.
+-   This tool is mainly developed for Thing Descriptions.
+Even though it can be used for all JSON Schemas, it may not cover all schema rules.
+For example 'if, else, then' rule of Open API schema is not supported yet, but this functionality could be added in the future.

 ## License

 Licensed under the MIT license, see [License](../../LICENSE.md).

-## Script based Spell Checking
+## Script-based Spell Checking

-This is a Node.js based tool.
+JSON spell checker is a Node.js based tool.

 You can use the functionality of this package by:

--   Install the package with npm `npm install @thing-description-playground/json-spell-checker` (or clone repo and install the package with `npm install`)
+-   Install the package with npm `npm install @thing-description-playground/json-spell-checker` (or clone the repo and install the package with `npm install`)
 -   Node.js or Browser

     -   Node.js: Require the package and use the validation function